-From equation~(\ref{absrep}) it follows that $\delta^k X$ is a special $\mathbb{F}^k$ - semimartingale and therefore the above decomposition is the canonical one.
-Next we aim at characterizing the elements of the decomposition~(\ref{absrep}).
-One should notice that since $\mathbb{F}^k$ is not a completely continuous filtration (see~(\ref{sigmakn})), then $A^k$ cannot have a strong predictable representation.
-However, by the independence of its increments it is well-known that $A^k$ has the so-called optional representation~(see e.g~\cite{yan}, Ex 13.9).
-That is, every $\mathbb{F}^k$-local martingale starting from zero is represented by an optional integral w.r.t $A^k$.
+Next we aim at characterizing the elements of the decomposition (\ref {absrep}).
+One should notice that since $\mathbb{F}^k$ is not a completely continuous filtration [see~(\ref{sigmakn})], then $A^k$ cannot have a strong predictable representation. \begin{remark} Since $A^k$ is a quasi left-continuous martingale and a step process, then it has the so-called optional representation (see, e.g., \cite{yan}, Theorem~13.19 and Example 13.9).
+That is, every $\mathbb{F}^k$-local martingale starting from zero is represented by an optional integral w.r.t. $A^k$. \end{remark}

-In the remainder of this paper, we make use of the optional stochastic integration w.r.t $A^k$.
-We refer the reader to~\cite{Dellacherie1,yan} for all details on optional integrals used in this paper.
-We just want to mention here that since the filtration $\mathbb{F}^k$ is quasi-left continuous then the related optional integrals admit the usual operational properties of stochastic integrals with predictable integrands (see e.g. remark 35 in~\cite{Dellacherie1}, page 346).
-In this work, we denote by $\oint_0^t Y_sdA^k_s$ the optional integral of an $\mathbb{F}^k$-optional process $Y$.
+In the remainder of this paper, we make use of the optional stochastic integration w.r.t. $A^k$.
+We refer the reader to \cite{Dellacherie1,yan} for all details about optional integrals used in this paper.
+We just want to mention here that since the filtration $\mathbb{F}^k$ is quasi left-continuous, then the related optional integrals admit the usual operational properties of stochastic integrals with predictable integrands (see, e.g., \cite{Dellacherie1}, Remark 35, page 346).
+In this work, we denote by $\oint_0^t Y_s\,dA^k_s$ the optional integral of an $\mathbb{F}^k$-optional process $Y$.

-We now introduce a process which will play a key rule in this work.
+We now introduce a process which will play a key role in this work.
 If $\delta^kX$ is the $\mathbb{F}^k$-projection of a Wiener functional $X$, then we define the following $\mathbb{F}^k$-optional process

 If

 then